a-r-r-o-w/MovieGen/README.md

     - Model predicts $V_t' = u(X_t, P, t; \theta)$, where $\theta$ denotes model parameters, $P$ is the prompt condition and $X_t$ is the noisy latent sampled at timestep $t$.
     - The model is trained by minimizing the mean squared loss between ground truth velocity and model prediction.
   - > Empirically, we found that Flow Matching was more robust to the exact choice of noise schedules and it outperforms diffusion losses (see Section 3.6.2).
 Thus, we adopt Flow Matching for its simplicity and high performance.
+- Training and modeling details:
+  - Modeling params: 48 layers, 6144 embedding dimension, 16384 feedforward dimension, 48 attention heads, SwiGLU activations, RMSNorm.
+  - FPS is appended to text prompts as "FPS-16" or "FPS-24".
+16 and 24 are the only ones used.

 </details>